 Peter LelongPeter Lelong, Project Officer (Tasmania).
 Peter Lelong has been a Digital Technologies educator supporting all three jurisdictions in Tasmania.
 He is an Apple Distinguished Educator (2004) and a Google Educator.
 He works with teachers and students across all year levels and curriculum areas from F – 12.

-Steven PayneSteven Payne, Project Officer (Western Australia).
-Steven Payne has worked as a teacher and education consultant in the UK and WA, supporting schools to make effective use of ICT across all learning areas and improve learning outcomes.
+Robin McKeanRobin McKean, Project Officer (Western Australia).
+Robin has worked as a Deputy Principa, teacher and education consultant in WA, supporting schools to make effective use of ICT across all learning areas and improve learning outcomes.

 Lauren StanhopeLauren Stanhope, Project Officer (Queensland).
 As a Digital Technologies Teacher in a Queensland Primary School, I will be able to share my first hand experiences of teaching Digital Technologies with you.
 I'm very excited about the new Digital Technologies curriculum and I'm looking forward to sharing what I've learnt with other educators in Queensland.

 Toni FalusiToni Falusi, Project Officer (Australian Capital Territory).
 Toni is an experienced K-10 educator.
 Her passion for Digital Technologies has guided her teaching career as an ICT Co-ordinator and also a few years as a Teacher Librarian.
-Currently finishing a Master of Information and Communication Technology in Education and she is looking forward to working alongside Schools in ACT as they implement the curriculum.
+Toni has recently completed a Master of Information and Communication Technology in Education and she is looking forward to working alongside Schools in ACT as they implement the curriculum.

 Dr Rebecca Vivian Rebecca Vivian leads CSER's K-12 Digital Technologies research stream and is education designer and content developer for the Digital Technologies Education Program.
 Rebecca brings her expertise in learning sciences, educational technology and primary school teaching.
 Contact Rebecca